 One of the most helpful uses I have found for Tumblr as a studyblr is the ease at which I can form study groups or meet study buddies!
 Since the studyblr community is so large, there are so many people of so many different ages and backgrounds and origins, studying so many different topics at so many different paces.

-I love connecting with other studyblrs my age, who are learning similar topics, or who are just willing to lend a helping hand and help me learn certain concepts.
+I love connecting with other studyblrs my age, who are learning similar topics, or who are just willing to lend a helping hand and help others learn certain concepts.

-The forming of study groups and the sharing of study guides, advice and motivation is one of the best things I have experiences on Tumblr, and I highly recommend that if you start a studyblr of your own, that you take advantage of this!
+The forming of study groups and the sharing of study advice and motivation is one of the best things I have experienced on Tumblr, and I highly recommend that if you start a studyblr of your own, that you take advantage of this!

 How to Start a Studyblr